 Factors that can lead to gum recession include:

 - Dental work, like crown replacements or braces, which can weaken the area around the teeth.

 There are also health issues that have a relationship with gum recession.
 Tacoma patients with diabetes, people who have dry mouth, those who have certain types of cancer, or who take medication for anxiety or depression: all have gum recession on a more common basis.
 When you visit our practice, we’ll invite you to discuss factors that may contribute to gum recession so that we can help protect your smile.

 Visiting MK Periodontics and Implants for Gum Recession Treatment

 During your appointment, our doctors and staff will get to know you, talk through the concerns you have, and make sure you are comfortable with every part of the process.
 We see our patients as partners, and a culture of care guides every aspect of our practice.

-Typically, patients will take photos and diagnostic X-rays, which will allow their doctor determine the degree of gum recession and underlying bone damage that’s taken place.
+Typically, patients will take photos and diagnostic X-rays, which will allow their doctor to determine the degree of gum recession and underlying bone damage that’s taken place.
 This imaging isn’t invasive at all, and we’ll explain what we’re doing at each step.

 After performing an examination and reviewing your diagnostic information, your doctor will take the time to discuss your treatment options and to answer any questions you may have.
-In many cases, our Tacoma-area patients can receive same-day treatment.
+In many cases, our Tacoma patients can receive same-day treatment.

 What You Can Expect With Gum Recession Treatment